railwayapp/docs/src/docs/tutorials/add-a-cdn-using-cloudfront.md

 In the screenshot above, take note of the Size and Time columns.

-When CloudFlare serves the cached data, it takes significantly less time to resolve the route, and, probably due to less headers, the Size of the message is also smaller.
+When CloudFront serves the cached data, it takes significantly less time to resolve the route, and, probably due to less headers, the Size of the message is also smaller.

 ## 3. Connect a Custom Domain with SSL enabled